The basics of a distributed Helix Versioning Engine installation are covered in the Multi-Site Deployment Guide

 A distributed Helix service consists of a combination of a commit server and one or more edge servers.

 Since an edge server can handle most routine operations locally, a distributed Helix service offloads a significant amount of processing work from the commit server and reduces data transmission between commit and edge servers.
-For more details on behaviors of edge servers, see the following
+Further details on the behavior of edge servers can be found here: Edge Servers

 From a user's perspective, most typical operations until the point of submit are handled by an edge server.
 With a forwarding replica, read operations, such as obtaining a list of files or viewing file history, are local.
 With an edge server, syncing, checking out, merging, resolving, and reverting files are all local operations on the edge server.

 Deploying commit and edge servers can be done incrementally.
 An existing master server may be configured to act as a commit server.
 The commit server continues to service existing users, workspaces, proxies, and replicas with no change in behavior.
 The only immediate difference is the commit server can now support edge servers.